 Tier A – High-end (multi/single-rail switchable)

-If you want the best of the best and are willing to spend a little more, you should get a Tier A, high-end PSU.
-These units have the best performance and best quality parts, so they are perfect for high-end gaming systems and workstations.
+If you want the best and are willing to spend a little more, you should get a PSU from Tier A List; these are high-end power supplies.
+These units have the best performance and quality parts, perfect for high-end gaming systems and workstations.

 Brand | Model |